sarahelizgray/pythonbites/README.md

 # PythonBites
 small python project for programming n00bs

+##Goals
+* complete small scripting challenges
+* see multiple solutions to the same problem (get better at reading code)
+* see real world applications for your programming skills

 ## For N00bs
 Welcome!
 This repo assumes that you know the following:
 * strings